tbali0524/playground-c2779db2/markdowns/intro.md

 * Static code analysis to catch bugs BEFORE you run the code (_PhpStan_)
 * Extra: Some great CodinGame-specific tools and websites by the community

-We will also very briefly touch some tools that are less relevant for CodinGame puzzles, but can be important in other projects:
+We will also very briefly touch some tools that are less relevant for CodinGame puzzles, but it is good to know them for other projects:

 * Using a dependency manager (_Composer_)
 * Unit testing (_PHPUnit_)